Components

 Getting Components

-When you assign a component, the game object will be updated with new methods and properties that are specific to that component.
+When you add a component to a game object, the object will be updated in-place with the new methods and properties that are provided by that component.

-For example, when you assign a pos(), you can access the pos property of the game object.
-But also the methods of move() and scale().
+For example, when you add a pos(), you can access the pos property of the game object, as well as the methods move() or moveTo().

-// -100 pixeles on every second with the left key pressed
+// -100 pixels on every second with the left key pressed

 onKeyDown("left", () => {